datagrok-ai/public/packages/Chem/README.md

 1. Click **Filter** icon on a toolbox.
 The filter panel opens.
 The default search type is `Contains`.
 Change the search type by selecting from a dropdown list.

-2. Click on the `Click to edit` pane for the desired column.
+2. Click `Click to edit` pane for the desired column.
 The molecule sketcher opens

 3. Sketch some substructure.
 The search starts immediately.